-When it comes to information, entertainment, finding your way around and communications these days, we more or less literally have it all at our fingertips and available to us just about anywhere.
+When it comes to information, entertainment, finding your way around and communications we more or less have it all at our fingertips.
+It’s also available to us just about anywhere.
 We can even order and pay for coffee to pick up on our way from the commuter train to the office – no line ups for delays.
-We can book hotels, airlines and rental cars at the touch of our fingers with apps that show us the cheapest options.
+We can book houses, rooms, hotels, airlines, vacations and rental cars at the touch of our fingers with apps that show us the cheapest options.

-At the risk of upsetting people, we’ve grown so used to things happening quickly and easily that we’ve begun to forget what happens behind the scenes to provide that convenience and immediacy.
-That goes even further into a sense of impatience when we must wait – ever seen anyone fuming angrily in line waiting for that coffee?
+We’ve all grown so used to things happening quickly and easily that we’ve begun to forget what happens behind the scenes to provide that convenience and immediacy.
+That can grow into a sense of impatience when we must wait – ever seen anyone fuming angrily in line waiting for that coffee?

 Click submit for approval and wait – sometimes long and sometimes you won’t even get an answer.
 Frustrated?
 Once you get an answer, hitting re-submit won’t change it from “not approved” to, “approved.”
 Frustrated yet?
 If it’s approved, we can’t then just “swipe right” to find the ideal employee or tap our finger on a display of MTBF to suddenly improve our plant reliability.
-But we are impatient and by this point, when it’s time for action, we are probably a little bit (maybe even a lot) frustrated that it has taken us so long to get to that point.
+But we are impatient.
+By this point, when it’s time for action, we are probably a little bit (maybe even a lot) frustrated that it has taken us so long to get to that point.
 Recently we answered an RFP for services that were wanted urgently.
 We had 3 weeks to prepare our proposal, and we had to show that the improvements could pay for themselves after 6 months.
 We did all that, and then some, then waited one month for a meeting and four months for a decision!
 Perhaps that is an extreme example, but we all know the frustration of waiting for others to approve, just so that we can do what we know to be the right thing.

-Some of the problems are not going to be solved quickly.
+Some of our reliability and maintenance business problems are not going to be solved quickly.
 We fool ourselves if we think that complex problems can be resolved as quickly as we order lunch.
 The problems you are being paid to solve wouldn’t be there if lesser people knew how to solve them before you.
-Often these business problems, low plant reliability, high maintenance costs, high variation in production output volume or quality, poor compliance to a PM schedule, etc., took years to evolve.
+Low plant reliability, high maintenance costs, high variation in production output volume or quality, poor compliance to a PM schedule, etc., took years to evolve.
 Like a big knot, they won’t unravel with one tug on a loose end.
-And forget cheaply.
-In all likelihood, that same big mess is a result (perhaps one of many results) of cost cutting, refusal to invest, ignoring of good advice from the workforce and other sins.
-Even with the noblest and sincerest of intentions, those past sins (of others of course) have generated resentment and inertia towards change.
-Management may no longer be trusted by those who need to do the work of changing and there may be nothing in it for them (or at least they may perceive it that way).

-And what about free advice?
-The internet is full of that – some of it useful and valuable.
+And what about that free advice on the internet?
+Some of it is truly useful and valuable.
 It was put there by those who truly want to do some good.
-Some of it is pure none-sense.
+Some of it is also pure none-sense.
 None of it comes with a warning label (which many would ignore anyway).
 Caveat emptor – let the buyer beware.
 It may seem to be free, but is it?
 You do need to consider the source and whether or not he or she is credible.

 It is unreasonable to expect that your problems that took a long time to form, can be solved with a word of advice provided by a stranger who contributes a post to a discussion group with typically minimal background information.
 Some of those discussions have merit.
 Indeed, I contribute to several.
 But they are not substitutes for mentoring, coaching or a solid evaluation by professionals.

-They are a hodge-podge of ideas and information, mostly useful and well-intended when taken in the right context.
+Discussion forums contain a wide array of ideas and information, much of them useful and well-intended when taken in the right context.
 Read a long discussion.
 You’ll see that the discussion rarely flows logically from one individuals’ input to the next.
-Comments get out of sequence.
-It’s easy to become confused and read things out of context and can even drift onto whatever favorite topic the contributor chooses to present.
-The odd opinion can send the whole thing spiraling in new directions.
+It jumps around and comments get out of sequence.
+It’s easy to become confused and read things out of context.
+Sometimes, the discussions even wander off onto whatever favorite topic the contributor chooses to present.
+Sometimes, only one person’s opinion can send the whole thing spiraling in new directions.
 Try it – write something controversial and watch what happens.

 One person’s quick solution that has “worked every time” is trampled by others who have other advice for you because their experience was different.
-They may even all be perfectly valid, but are they for you?
-Sometimes these discussions can be entertaining, but will they help you?
+They may be perfectly valid, but are they valid in your situation?
 If you turn to discussion groups for free and easy solutions, be very careful.
 Most of my customers tell me that their situation is unique and that I’ll need to consider that very carefully.
 Why then do they toss that caution aside online?

 Good advice that is applicable to your circumstances will rarely come in text message sized chunks, curt remarks or even long explanations of someone’s experience.
 It must be relevant, considerate of your circumstances and situation.
 It’s not “off the rack”, it’s tailored.
 Those bespoke solutions are unlikely to come for free.
-We are open to providing a small amount of free consulting to our potential clients but unless the problem is absolutely trivial it won’t be solved in a single conversation.

 Finally, once you get answers you are comfortable with (whether or not you paid for them), then you will need to implement the advice.
 That’s always the hard part.
-Bear in mind that it probably took a long time to get where you are today – don’t expect it will change suddenly or without resistance.
+Bear in mind that it probably took a long time to get to the mess you are in today – don’t expect it will change suddenly or without resistance.
 You are probably good at manufacturing, production or delivering services.
 But have you ever had to transition the way an organization works?
 There’s more art to it than science and most of us haven’t done it.
 Unless you’ve been a consultant yourself (and I mean a true consultant, not just a spare hand looking for the next job), then get professional help!

-In this world we work in (not as consumers) there are no quick fixes, no cheap fixes and looking for them almost always leads to bigger problems later.
+There are no quick fixes, no cheap fixes and looking for them almost always leads to bigger problems later.
+Be careful.